Co-employment: Definition, benefits, and risks

 Access to big-business benefits

-The co-employment partner can pool all of their customers for increased purchasing power.
-When this is done, the smaller company can provide big-business benefits through co-employment partners.
+The co-employment partner can pool all of its customers for increased purchasing power.
+This allows the smaller company to provide big-business benefits through co-employment partners.

 Employees may benefit from a greater variety of options, often at a lesser cost.